Telling our Stories:

 - Explore healthcare ministry

 Faith of Our Mothers, Faith for our Future is our conference worship theme.
 We welcome alumni preachers Reverend Julie Hoplamazian, pastor of the Episcopal Church of St. Matthew and St. Luke in Brooklyn, NY, and Sister Miriam Therese Winter, Medical Mission Sister (RC), musician, Professor of Spirituality at Hartford Seminary.
-Worship is designed by Rev. Gretchen Sausville in conjunction with Dr. Martin Tel and greater PTS community.
+Worship is designed by Rev. Gretchen Sausville in conjunction with Dr. Martin Tel and the greater PTS community.
 Music and liturgy will encompass many worshipping traditions, and the premier of the newly commissioned hymn, “Faith of our Mothers, Living Still,” by Mary Louise Bringle and Sally Ann Morris.